Unosquare-CoE-JavaScript/sebastian-quintero/1.2-ydkjsy-scopes-n-closures/README.md

 Curly braces `{ ... }` need a scope declaration like `let`, `const`, `function` inside to be defined as an scope.

 ## Chapter 7: Use Closures

+Closure is the ability of functions to access outer scope.
+Closure is a live link to variables allowing a function to modify those variables and keep tracking of their updates.